mahfuzaakt/mahfuzaakt.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* B.Sc. in Genetic Engineering & Biotechnology, Shahjalal University of Science & Technology, 2012
+* M.Sc. in Genetic Engineering & Biotechnology, Shahjalal University of Science & Technology, 2013
+* Erasmus Mundus MSc in Marine Environment and Resources, The University of the Basque Country, 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Interdisciplinary Bioscience and Biotechnology, Clarkson University, 2023 (expected)

 Work experience
 ======